Career management for research staff

 - Research & Innovation Services offer support on developing funding bids

-- Staff Development also offers a wide range of opportunities for development
+- Workforce development also offers a wide range of opportunities for development

-- Computing Services provide a wide variety of training courses in many popular software applications
+- Digital, Data & Technology (DD&T) provide a wide variety of training courses in many popular software applications

 Improving the working environment for research staff

-The Concordat to Support the Career Development of Researchers is a national document that sets out the expectations and responsibilities of researchers, their managers, employers and funders.
+First published in 2008, and revised in September 2019, the The Concordat to Support the Career Development of Researchers is a national document that sets out the expectations and responsibilities of researchers, their managers, employers of researchers and funders, with the aim of enhancing researcher’s career development and the research environment.
 It is a good idea to have a look at it and see what your responsibilities are and what support you can expect in return!
 We are fully committed to implementing the Concordat at Bath and have a regularly updated action plan.
 As a result the University holds the HR Excellence in Research Award.

-The University has a Code of Practice for the Employment of Research Staff to create a supportive and active research culture that fosters high achievement.
+The Universities Vision for Research Staff and Code of Practice for the Employment of Research Staff aim to create a supportive and active research culture that fosters high achievement.
 Research staff and managers are obliged to comply with the Code of Practice.
 It lists the responsibilities of the University and Principal Investigators, but also those of researchers themselves.

 Departmental Research Staff Co-ordinators